milestone-hafnia/trainer-classification/README.md

     uv sync

-The command `uv sync` installs python dependencies - including the HAFNIA package called `mdi-python-tools`, which we will use later.
+The command `uv sync` installs python dependencies - including the HAFNIA package called `hafnia`, which we will use later.

 ## Recommendation: Install and use VS Code as IDE